FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 #### Authorized

-{% include _callout-note.liquid content=
-"The user is fully known to FusionAuth and the application."
+The user is fully known to FusionAuth and the application.
-%}

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/user-authorized.png" alt="User authorized and authenticated." class="img-fluid" figure=false %}